andrewevans0102/andrew-evans-dev-v2/src/content/blog/2023-11-13-azure-signalr-service-intro.md

 }, []);
 ```

+Since the above was used in a React project, it is leveraging a `useMemo` hook.
+If you were to use a different framework or library for your Frontend, you would still follow the same pattern but place your code accordingly.
+The important part of the above is just understanding how to use the npm package properly.

 In addition to the above setup, you can also use [groups in Azure SignalR](https://learn.microsoft.com/en-us/aspnet/core/signalr/groups?view=aspnetcore-7.0) which is another way to control who can listen to messages.
 The example above does not use groups, but they could be added for more control over the process.
+In addition to the `broadcast` and `negotiate` functions, you could create a function to add users to groups.
+The client object in either the C# module or npm package has a function which enables you to add a user to a group.
+The additional step to the original process would just be that you add a call to this additional function and basically register a user with a group so their connection retrieves messages specific to that group.
+I recommend consulting the link above if you want to learn more.

 In the next few sections, I'm going to walkthrough what you would do to setup a SignalR instance and then a web client to connect to it.
-As I stated in the intro, this is largely copied from the README section of [my sample project on GitHub](https://www.github.com/andrewevans0102/azure-signalr-service-intro).
+As I stated in the intro, please refer to [my sample project on GitHub](https://www.github.com/andrewevans0102/azure-signalr-service-intro) for more info as you follow along.

 ## What prerequisites do I need to get started?

-One of the best parts about Azure, is that you can easily follow creating infrastructure directly in the console.
+One of the best parts about Azure is that you can easily create infrastructure directly in the console.
 To use SignalR, just go to the SignalR service in the console and fill out the applicable fields for your instance.

 Other than the self explanatory fields, make sure to choose "serverless" for the "service mode."